Mediation Skills Training Certificate Program

 Earn Mandatory Continuing Legal Education Credits

-- Mediation Skills Training was approved for a total of 35 General MCLE Credits by the Illinois MCLE Board.
+- This Mediation Skills Training program was approved for a total of 35 General MCLE Credits by the Illinois MCLE Board.
 Of that total, 6 Credits were approved as Professional Responsibility Credits by the Illinois Commission on Professionalism.

 - You may also earn continuing education credits for other jurisdictions.
 We will be able to assist in completing required documents, but students will need to pay the fees which may range from free to more than $100.
 Students may wish to review the American Bar Association CLE website and find the rules covering their jurisdiction in advance.